 In most cases, a person’s first reaction to the visible signs of ageing is to try to combat them using anti-ageing creams.

-Unfortunately, these do not provide an effective solutions for several reasons, including but not limited to the fact that:
+Unfortunately, these do not provide an effective solution for several reasons, including but not limited to the fact that:

-- They are often ineffective.
+They are often ineffective.
 We advise you to always take note of the fine print so that you can have clear expectations and are aware of what to expect.
-Even the highest end and most clinically effective creams are limited on what they can achieve.
+Even the highest end and most clinically effective creams are limited in what they can achieve.
 Facelifts, however, will always deliver immediate and lasting results.
-With Vectra 3D imaging technology, your surgeon can clearly what you can achieve with a facelift.
+With Vectra 3D imaging technology, your surgeon can clearly show what you can achieve with a facelift treatment.

-- They are significantly more expensive than a facelift.
+They are significantly more expensive than a facelift.
 Some of the higher-end face creams can cost hundreds of pounds each, and even mid-range creams can be unaffordable.
 They are also an item that one will need to continually purchase, and as they cannot guarantee to make you look younger, do not, in our opinion, provide value for money.
-Facelifts, however, are a once in a lifetime expense which medically guaranteed permanent results every time.
+Facelifts, however, are a once in a lifetime expense that medically guarantees permanent results every time.

 Facelifts, however, are recognised and supported by extensive safety checks, with complete analysis of an individual’s medical history and any allergies they may have.